chris2fr/tiddlywiki-bundles/README.md

 https://raw.githubusercontent.com/chris2fr/tiddlywiki-as-plugin/master/build/asplugin.tld

-I suppose you could just drag that file to your TiddlyWiki to install the plugin.
+You need to save that to your local filesystem, take off the .txt extension, then import it into your wiki for now.

 Source : https://github.com/chris2fr/tiddlywiki-as-plugin/